Price drops and restocks rarely happen at convenient times.

 - daily for long-term watchlists

-- Review daily digest (and enable alerts for critical items).
+- Review the daily digest, and enable immediate email/push alerts for critical items.

 Start tracking price drops and restocks automatically